 It is important to take chest pain seriously because it can sometimes indicate a serious underlying problem.
 Any new, severe, or persisting chest pain should be discussed with your doctor.
 This is particularly important if you are an adult and have a history of heart or lung disease.
-If the chest pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, sweaty or breathless, then you should call 999/112/911 for an emergency ambulance.
+If the chest pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, feel sweaty or become breathless, you should call 999/112/911 for an emergency ambulance.
 These can be symptoms of a heart attack.

-Common causes of chest pain
+Causes of chest pain

 There are many possible causes of chest pain.
 Below is a brief overview of some of the more common causes.

-The reduced blood supply to the heart muscle due to atheroma may be good enough when you are resting.
-However, when your heart works harder (for example, when you are walking fast or climbing the stairs), your heart muscle needs more blood and oxygen.
-If the extra blood cannot get past the narrowed coronary arteries, your heart responds with pain.
+In the early stages, blood supply may be adequate when you are resting.
+However, when you exercise, your heart muscle needs more blood and oxygen, and if the blood cannot get past the narrowed coronary arteries, your heart responds with pain.

 Gastro-oesophageal reflux disease